bahrus/custom-enhancements/README.md

 ```

-Here the platform would attach the feature in the base HTML class (preferably in the constructor, I think) using the afore mentioned methods.
-I think support for both lazy loading on demand (based on a matching attribute or another property access that is detectable by the platform as described above), as well as eagerly during element construction should be provided.
+Here the platform would attach the feature in the base HTML class (preferably in the constructor, I think) using the afore mentioned methods, if loadEagerly is set to true.
+If loadEagerly is false (the default?), the platform will only instantiate it when it finds a matching attribute or detects property access in ways that have been described above.

 Both ways of attaching the enhancement would result in calling a new reserved method, featureAddedCallback, allowing the userland code to pass in such things as private data and element internals to the enhancement.
+(Alternatively, maybe an event could be dispatched for this purpose)

 ## Support for a view model DOM fragment manager tied to the itemscope attribute.